lobehub/lobe-chat/README.md

 ### Keep Updated

 If you have deployed your own project following the one-click deployment steps in the README, you might encounter constant prompts indicating "updates available".
 This is because Vercel defaults to creating a new project instead of forking this one, resulting in an inability to accurately detect updates.
-We suggest you redeploy using the following steps, [Maintaining Updates with LobeChat Self-Deployment](https://github.com/lobehub/lobe-chat/wiki/Upstream-Sync.en-US).
+We suggest you redeploy using the following steps, [📘 Maintaining Updates with LobeChat Self-Deployment](https://github.com/lobehub/lobe-chat/wiki/Upstream-Sync).

 <div align="right">